Sickle Cell Nursing Boot Camp

 Program Overview and Goals

-The Sickle Cell Boot Camp to Promote Nursing Excellence Nationally and Globally Utilizing a Train the Trainer Model will be held April 8-12, 2024, and Sept.
-9-13, 2024, at the UTHSC College of Nursing in Memphis.
-This program will include all the information provided in the original 2021-2022 Nursing Boot Camp.
-But it will be expanded to include the Train the Trainer Model to empower nurses to become SCD nurse educators at their institutions.
+The Sickle Cell Boot Camp to Promote Nursing Excellence Nationally and Globally Utilizing a Train the Trainer Model was most recently held Sept.
+9-13, 2024 at the UT Health Science Center College of Nursing in Memphis.
+The program included all the information provided in the original 2022 Nursing Boot Camp.
+But it was expanded to include the Train the Trainer Model to empower nurses to become SCD nurse educators at their institutions.

 Implementation.
-All participants will complete the curriculum for the Sickle Cell Boot Camp to Promote Nursing Excellence.
-To ensure the patient perspective is established, a patient panel will take place on the first day of the boot camp.
-The comprehensive curriculum will focus on theory and clinical skills and integrate the cornerstones of nursing education, including evidence-based practice, skills, attitudes, and values.
-A lifespan approach will explore age-based disease complications progressing from birth to adulthood.
-Current evidence, best practices, and critical analysis skills will also be taught.
+The comprehensive curriculum for the Sickle Cell Boot Camp to Promote Nursing Excellence includes a patient panel, as well as a focus on theory and clinical skills.
+The curriculum integrates the cornerstones of nursing education, including evidence-based practice, skills, attitudes, and values.
+A lifespan approach explores age-based disease complications progressing from birth to adulthood.
+Current evidence, best practices, and critical analysis skills are also taught.

 Adapting a Train the Trainer Model.
-Train the trainer content that focuses on adult learning principles will be incorporated throughout the five-day boot camp.
+Train the trainer content that focuses on adult learning principles is incorporated throughout the five-day boot camp.

 Development of Teaching Materials for Trainers.
-A condensed version of the Sickle Cell Boot Camp to Promote Nursing Excellence content will be developed and provided to graduates.
-Content will include the essential components of the care of sickle cell patients and include both theory and clinical skills.
-Content will include learning objectives for each section, review questions for the participants, and learning activities.
-The trainers will also receive videos developed by the Sickle Cell Planning and Curriculum Committee to teach assessment skills and early recognition and treatment..
+A condensed version of the Sickle Cell Boot Camp to Promote Nursing Excellence content is provided to graduates.
+Content includes the essential components of the care of sickle cell patients along with theory and clinical skills.
+Content includes learning objectives for each section, review questions for the participants, and learning activities.
+The trainers also receive videos developed by the Sickle Cell Planning and Curriculum Committee to teach assessment skills and early recognition and treatment..

 Support a Core Group of Trainers.
-Follow-up support to trainers will be provided to strengthen the transfer of sickle cell theoretical content and clinical skills and support their teaching efforts.
-Follow-up support will include online meetings to talk about the trainer’s progress with teaching the content, answer questions, provide additional teaching materials if needed, and discuss any obstacles they have encountered with implementation.
+Follow-up support to trainers is provided to strengthen the transfer of sickle cell theoretical content and clinical skills and support their teaching efforts.
+Follow-up support includes online meetings to talk about the trainer’s progress with teaching the content, answer questions, provide additional teaching materials if needed, and discuss any obstacles they have encountered with implementation.
+In addition, attendees are required to engage in follow-up activities for a minimum of 12 months upon completion of the boot camp.
+These activities may include periodic phone calls or Zoom meetings to discuss how participants have applied and shared the knowledge gained during the bootcamp.

 Learn more about the course curriculum and agenda.